powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 - In the case of a capacitor, the value for its Q will be negative.
 - In the case of a reactor, the value for its Q will be positive.
 - The `LocalTargetV` is required when the regulation mode is set to `VOLTAGE`, `VoltageRegulation.Terminal` is not set, and the regulation is enabled (`regulating` = true).
-- [Voltage Regulation](./additional.md#voltage-regulation) is optional, if it is not given the generator is considered as not able to regulate voltage.
+- [Voltage Regulation](./additional.md#voltage-regulation) is optional, if it is not given the Shunt Compensator is considered as not able to regulate voltage.

 **Available extensions**